CouncilDataProject/cdp-backend/example-infrastructure/README.md

 ## Infrastrure Management Commands

--   When starting up a new dev infrastructure:
+-   To create a new dev infrastructure:

     ```bash
     make init project={project-name}